Compound-QA: A Benchmark for Evaluating LLMs on Compound Questions: Compound-QA Benchmark

 \subsection{Data Collection}

-The Compound-QA benchmark is designed to evaluate the LLM capability in answering compound questions.
-To excel in this task, LLMs are expected to possess the ability to comprehend compound questions, disassemble and sequentially and exhaustively address each sub-question.
+The Compound-QA is designed to evaluate an LLM's ability to handle compound questions.
+This task requires models to first comprehend and deconstruct the query, then address each sub-question sequentially and exhaustively.
 The benchmark comprises three subsets dedicated to understanding, reasoning, and knowledge, respectively.
-Each subset is constructed using existing related datasets and includes compound questions of each type as detailed in Table~\ref{tab:compound_questions}.
-Detailed sources of the dataset are provided in the Appendix~\ref{sec:appendix_A}.
-The compound question of each type is created with LLM-based data syntheses.
-The framework for data synthesis CQ-Syn consists of the following three phases as shown in Figure~\ref{fig:Dataset_construction}.
+Each subset is constructed using existing related datasets (Adversarial QA~\cite{adversarial_qa}, AGI-Eval~\cite{agieval}, and PubMedQA~\cite{pubmedqa}) and includes compound questions of each type as detailed in Table~\ref{tab:compound_questions}.
+These questions are generated using our data synthesis framework, CQ-Syn, a three-phase process illustrated in Figure~\ref{fig:Dataset_construction}.

-\paragraph{Step 1: Question Design} We tailor unique prompts to address the characteristics of each type of compound question.
+\begin{itemize}[left=0pt, itemsep=-2pt] \item \textbf{Step 1: Question Design} We tailor unique prompts to address the characteristics of each type of compound question.
 The prompt covers task description, role description, and detailed data generation guidelines, along with manually curated examples to guide the process.
-We also include the corresponding context and the original question in the prompt, encouraging the LLMs to generate compound questions within the similar distribution of the original question based on the context.
-The Appendix~\ref{sec:appendix_B} provides detailed descriptions of the prompts used for compound question generation.

-\paragraph{Step 2: Question Verification} The generated compound questions are verified through both keyword-based and LLM-based filtering approaches.
-We first apply keyword-based rules to filter out the generated questions that do not contain the pre-specified keywords.
-The rules are manually crafted for each type separately.
-Then the proprietary LLM is prompted to determine whether the output question belongs to the specified type of compound question.
-The details of the filtering process are found in the Appendix~\ref{sec:filter}.
-After the question verification stage, we collect high-quality compound questions of each type.
+We also include the corresponding context and the original question in the prompt, encouraging the LLMs to generate compound questions within a similar distribution of the original question based on the context. \item \textbf{Step 2: Question Verification} The generated compound questions are verified through both keyword-based and LLM-based filtering approaches.
+We apply keyword-based rules to filter out the generated questions that do not contain the pre-specified keywords.
+The rules are manually crafted for each type separately. \item \textbf{Step 3: Reference Generation} For each filtered compound question, we prompt the proprietary LLM to obtain the reference answers for each compound question.
+Each compound question and its corresponding reference answer are manually reviewed to ensure accuracy and quality.
+Human validation is conducted by three trained master's students using written guidelines, only samples unanimously judged complete and correct are retained.